Examination of your patent application

 International application (PCT) via eOLF

 International application (PCT) via ePCT

-You can submit your request for validation of an EP patent electronically, via e-mail or ordinary post.
-Request for validation requires representation by a European Patent Attorney (EPA).
+You can submit your request for validation of an EP patent electronically, via e-mail or by ordinary post.
+Request for validation does not require representation by a European Patent Attorney (EPA).